-It can also be caused by tight fitting shoes.
+It can also be caused by wearing tight-fitting shoes or shoes that are too short.
 Those who take special care to wear shoes that are not too short or too tight in the toe box decrease their chances of developing a hammer toe.

 There are also certain medical conditions that can cause a hammer toe to develop.
-These conditions, such as inflammatory arthritis, affect the joints and cause the contracture.
+These conditions, such as inflammatory arthritis, affect the joints and cause contracture.

 How to Treat Hammer Yoe?